 The European Union set itself a legal target of climate neutrality by 2050, with an intermediate target of reducing net greenhouse gas emissions by at least 55% by 2030, compared to 1990 levels.
 Towards these ambitious targets (Fit for 55), it is proposed that Land Use, Land Use Change, and Forests (LULUCF) should deliver a sink to compensate for residual emissions in the other sectors.

 Considering that the rate of carbon removal in European forests is declining due to an increase in wood demands, natural disturbances, and shares of forests reaching maturity, it is essential to promote actions to sustain and enhance carbon sink.
-A timely assessment of the EU forest policy pathways needs therefore to consider explicitly the adaptation-mitigation nexus and address the threat posed by climate change and natural disturbances to the permanence of carbon stocks.

-ForestNavigator will quantitatively assess the potential, scope, effectiveness and impacts of potential forest-based mitigation pathways.
+The ForestNavigator project will quantitatively assess the potential, scope, effectiveness and impacts of potential forest-based mitigation pathways and address the threat posed by climate change and natural disturbances to the permanence of carbon stocks.
 It will provide a comprehensive and consistent assessment of the environmental and socioeconomic benefits and trade-offs in achieving policy challenges such as the medium (2030) and long-term EU climate goals (climate neutrality by 2050).

 Additionally, Climate Analytics facilitates the stakeholder dialogue and manages the outreach of project activities and results.
 Through stakeholder workshops and consistent iterative engagement activities, stakeholders will have a central role in guiding research questions by providing input on their preferences for forest management options, forest-based markets and policy goals.